 Best suited for: Cyclists focused on performance, structured training, and FTP improvement.

-TrainingPeaks has long been a favourite among serious cyclists, triathletes, and endurance athletes who want to bring structure, precision, and accountability to their training.
+TrainingPeaks has long been a favourite among serious cyclists, triathletes and endurance athletes who want to bring structure, precision and accountability to their training.
 The app is built around the science of periodization and long-term performance development.
-It offers powerful tools like the Performance Management Chart (PMC), Training Stress Score (TSS), and Fitness/Fatigue scores—making it ideal for cyclists who really like a deep dive into their data.
+It offers powerful tools like the Performance Management Chart (PMC), Training Stress Score (TSS), and Fitness/Fatigue scores – making it ideal for cyclists who really like a deep dive into their data.

 One of its standout features is the ability to sync with a personal coach.
 Many professional coaches use TrainingPeaks to deliver custom workout plans directly to their athletes, with real-time feedback and adjustments based on performance.

-TrainingPeaks acquired the IndieVelo app in late 2024 to create TrainingPeaks Virtual - which offers cyclists a 2-D graphic world (like Zwift) as part of of the TrainingPeaks premium subscription.
+TrainingPeaks acquired the IndieVelo app in late 2024 to create TrainingPeaks Virtual – which offers cyclists a 2-D graphic world (like Zwift) as part of the TrainingPeaks premium subscription.
 You can import your workouts into TrainingPeaks Virtual.

 Pros: